Decentralized-Pictures/T4L3NT/docs/009/proof_of_stake.rst

 Further External Resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The original design of the proof-of-stake mechanism in Tezos can be
+The original design of the proof-of-stake mechanism in T4L3NT can be
 found in the `whitepaper
 <https://tezos.com/static/white_paper-2dc8c02267a8fb86bd67a108199441bf.pdf>`_.
 The following blog posts present the intuition behind the changes to the original consensus algorithm: